 If you think that your chemical fume hood is not working properly, request a fume hood test and we will perform an additional test.

 If emergency contact or hazard information for your laboratory has changed, request to have your laboratory signage updated.
 If you have any questions or have technical issues submitting the form, contact Johnnie Stevens at firstname.lastname@example.org.

-The Mercury Thermometer Trade-In Program was developed by the Office of Environmental Health and Safety to help eliminate mercury and its associated health and environmental hazards.
+The Mercury Thermometer Trade-In Program was developed by Environmental Health and Safety to help eliminate mercury and its associated health and environmental hazards.
 The EPA has made reducing mercury use a priority.
 The reduction in use of mercury is not only a U.S. priority, but is also an international priority.